Temper Tantrums – When to Worry

 Kids who usually require extra help from a caregiver to recover were at higher risk for ADHD, no matter how frequent the tantrums were or how long they lasted.
 Speaking calmly to your child in the midst of a tantrum, or acting reassuringly, is normal.
 But if you find you can’t stop a tantrum without giving in or offering a bribe, pay attention.
 By age 3, kids should be learning how to calm themselves.

 It’s normal for healthy preschool kids to have extreme temper tantrums sometimes, and to lash out at people or things on occasion.
-Starting to pay attention to tantrum styles rather than individual outbreaks may help sort out what’s healthy and what’s not, and how to respond.
+Starting to pay attention to tantrum styles and frequency rather than individual outbreaks may help sort out what’s healthy and what’s not, and how to respond.

 References and Resources